quiche-swe/Group-Project/README.md

   4. How has the popularity and quality of an artists' work changed over time?

 ## Application
-All of these questions can be answered on our shiny application, which can be visisted [here](https://vtquach.shinyapps.io/Pitchfork-Reviews/)
+All of these questions can be answered on our shiny application, which can be visited [here](https://vtquach.shinyapps.io/Pitchfork-Reviews/)

 ## Authors
 Jensen Anderson, Corina Geier, Ellie Qian, and Vince Quach